chr7stos/chr7stos.github.io/about.md

 - a model predicting subway traffic based on mobile signaling data (yet again in *python*)

 I really enjoy building and leading teams:
-- I have built and lead a team of 4 data scientists at Motionlogic - Deutsche Telekom.
+- I have built and led a team of 4 data scientists at Motionlogic - Deutsche Telekom.
 We designed and improved algorithms for traffic analysis using spatial and mobile signaling data.
-- I have lead a team of 5 software engineers/data scientists at Klarna in building and improving fraud detections systems.
+- I have led a team of 5 software engineers/data scientists at Klarna in building and improving fraud detections systems.
-- I have built and lead a team of 12 software engineers/data scientists at Klarna in building low-latency APIs
+- I have built and led a team of 12 software engineers/data scientists at Klarna in building low-latency APIs

 ## Some public talks I gave:
 [Mapping with Folium](https://www.meetup.com/Python-Users-Berlin-PUB/events/xmdjfmywpbmb/) (Python Users Berlin)